ptswarm/reFlutter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/87244850/135659542-22bb8496-bf26-4e25-b7c1-ffd8fc0cea10.png" width="75%"/></p>

 #
-This framework helps reverse engineer Flutter apps using patched version of Flutter library which is already compiled and ready for app repacking.
-There are changes made to snapshot deserialization process that allow you perform dynamic analysis in a convenient way.
+This framework helps reverse engineer Flutter apps using patched version of the Flutter library which is already compiled and ready for app repacking.
+This library has snapshot deserialization process modified to allow you perform dynamic analysis in a convenient way.

 Key features:
 - `socket.cc` is patched for traffic monitoring and interception;
 - `dart.cc` is modified to print classes, functions and some fields;
 - contains minor changes for successfull compilation;
-- if you would like to implement your own patches there is manual Flutter code change is supported using specially crafted `Dockerfile`
+- if you would like to implement your own patches, there is manual Flutter code change is supported using specially crafted `Dockerfile`
 ### Supported engines
 - Android: arm64, arm32;
 - iOS: arm64;